S1ngularD2ality/eidonic-language-elol/eidonic_solar_bioreactor/README.md

 - **Char & Valorization Hearth (CVH)** — low-temp pyrolysis converting spent biomass, plastics, and agricultural waste into biochar, syngas, and process heat.
 - **Aqua-Sanctum Loop (ASL)** — closed-loop water purification & remineralization.
 - **Eidon Control Shrine (ECS)** — EKRP AI core, edge compute, autonomous system management.
-- **NEW: Carbon Capture Module (CCM)** — on-pod direct air capture + CO₂ polishing from on-site streams; routes CO₂ to SPVs for growth, to alkalinity storage/mineralization for permanent removal, or to buffer tanks for process use.
+- **Carbon Capture Module (CCM)** — on-pod direct air capture + CO₂ polishing from on-site streams; routes CO₂ to SPVs for growth, to alkalinity storage/mineralization for permanent removal, or to buffer tanks for process use.

 **Waste Valorization:** Plastic and other non-biodegradable waste are processed in the CVH.
 Plastics are broken into syngas, pyro-oils, and carbon char.
 Organic waste fuels additional heat and biochar production.
 This means free feedstock, reduced tipping fees, and global-scale environmental cleanup.